 Be prepared to be amazed by our trip of China’s largest cities in 10 days.
 We will tour multinational corporations, visits the Great Wall, taste authentic Chinese food, and shop at the Silk Alley, among many other activities.
-For the 2014 trip, we will visit two to three cities in China, such as Beijing, Shanghai, and Xi’an.
+For the 2017 trip, we will visit two to three cities in China, such as Beijing, Shanghai, and Xi’an.

 Email Dr. Mao email@example.com